-Do you sometimes feel like you need to disconnect in order to reconnect?
-You’re not alone.
 Dependency on our technology has become a growing theme in past years.
 Digital distractions are all around us, and our phones can often be the biggest culprit.
-We use them for everything from work, to connecting with friends, to keeping track of our children's extracurricular activities.
-In fact, we feel so attached to our phones that more than 70% of us sleep with them within reach.
+We use them for everything from work, to tracking our health and fitness, to keeping up with our children's extracurricular activities.
+In fact, we feel so attached to our phones that recent surveys indicate that more than 70% of us sleep with them within reach.

-- Limit your notifications.
-Fear of missing out, more commonly known as FOMO, is a phenomenon that leads many of us to check our phones and social feeds often—after all, are we really living our best life if we didn't see the picture Molly just uploaded of her new puppy?!
+Fear of missing out, commonly known as FOMO, is a phenomenon that leads many of us to check our phones and social feeds often—after all, are we really living our best life if we didn't catch Molly's latest TikTok of her new puppy?
 Luckily, there is a cure for FOMO.
-Turn off push notifications and alerts so you won't be tempted by the excess beeps and tweets, which can in turn assist with cutting back on your social media usage.
+Go to Settings > Notifications and turn off any unnecessary app push notifications so you won't be tempted by beeps and dings.
+For more ways to avoid FOMO, check out our article on how to reduce your social media usage.

-- Power down at least half an hour before bedtime.
 In a recent Asurion survey, 62% of people say they've stayed up past their desired bedtime because they lost track of time while using their phone.
 Get better rest by removing your phone from the sleep equation.
-Recent updates in both iPhone’s iOS12 and Android Pie have built-in features that focus on your digital wellbeing and will help to make this change to your bedtime prep even easier.
-Bonus tip: keep your phone somewhere other than right beside your bed to be less tempted to pick it up and start mindlessly scrolling.
+Recent updates in both the iPhone and Android operating systems have built-in digital wellbeing features that can help make this change to your bedtime prep even easier.
+Bonus tip: charge your phone somewhere other than right beside your bed to be less tempted to pick it up and start mindlessly scrolling.

-- Step away from the phone.
-Last but not least, challenge yourself to put your phone away during certain times of the day—at bedtime and while you're eating are great places to start.
-This will allow you to give your full attention to a task at hand, whether it be a work project, time with your kids and significant other, or just some time to be alone with your own thoughts.
+Last but not least, challenge yourself to set designated “phone-free" times of the day—at bedtime and while you're eating are great places to start.
+This will give your full attention to the task at hand, whether it be a work project, time with your significant other, or just some time to be alone with your own thoughts.